TomSchimansky/CustomTkinter/Readme.md

 ### CustomTkinter on Windows/Linux

 All elements of Customtkinter are drawn on the ```tkinter.Canvas```.
-But the Tkinter canvas supports antialiasing only on macOS, so on Windows and Linux the elements are rendered in a much worse quality.
+But the Tkinter canvas supports antialiasing only on macOS (provided by the system), so on Windows and Linux the elements are rendered in a much worse quality.
 So you have to experiment with the ```corner_radius``` and decide when the rounded corners look best.
 I tried to design the too complex example programs so that they